 Disabled Students' Allowance

-You are able apply for Disabled Students’ Allowance (DSA) and arrange a visit to your local Assessment Centre before your course begins.
-We can also provide funding to help meet the costs of diagnostic tests, which are sometimes necessary to support your application for a DSA.
+You are able apply for Disabled Students’ Allowance (DSA) and arrange a Needs Assessment before your course begins.
+We can also provide funding to help meet the costs of diagnostic tests for Specific Learning Differences (SpLD), such as Dyslexia, which are sometimes necessary to support your application for a DSA.
 More information is available in the DSA section of the website.